duttashi/duttashi.github.io/_posts/2017-02-21-predicting-employment-factors-in-malaysia-case-study.md

 Fig-14: Residuals vs Fitted values for the response variable, "Employed"

 The given model yields a prediction accuracy of 99% on unseen data.
-The min_max accuracy is 99% and the MAPE value is quite small 0.001 which is good.
+The min_max accuracy is 99% and the MAPE value is quite small 0.001 that is good.

 	> actuals_preds <- data.frame(cbind(actuals=test.data$Employed, predicteds=predict)) # make actuals_predicteds dataframe.
 	> correlation_accuracy <- cor(actuals_preds)